In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Setting permissions incorrectly can disable important features on your site, compromise site security, or prevent new content and information from being added to your WordPress directory folders.
-If you don’t know what you are doing or are not confident making changes in your server, contact your host or use professional WordPress support services.
+If you don’t know what you are doing or are not confident making changes in your server, contact your web hosting company or use professional WordPress support services.

 Corrupted .htaccess File

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
-If the server error is caused by a corrupted .htaccess file, the issue can be quite simple to fix.
+If the server error is caused by a corrupted .htaccess file, the issue is quite simple to fix.
 All you need to do is create a new .htaccess file.